bloomberg/chromium.bb/cli/cros/README.cros_moblabvm.md

   ```
 - Create a new moblabvm using these images.
 You need to be under a full
   chromiumos checkout for the following to work smoothly.
 All _cros_ commands
   are run outside the chroot.
+Note that this assumes that /work/scratch, or
+  whatever you use in its place, is a sane path and has ~15 GB of space free.
   ```
   pprabhu@pprabhu:chromiumos$ cros moblabvm --workspace /work/scratch/moblabvm create --dut-image-dir /work/scratch/dut_image /work/scratch/moblab_image
   11:00:48: NOTICE: Initializing workspace in /work/scratch/moblabvm